Boutique B&Bs in Historical Florence

-I met with Lea to visit the three bed and breakfasts to better understand their history and get a taste of the atmosphere found within and in this area of Florence's historical center.
-While the first B&B started in a family home, the decision to purchase other homes in the same area was guided by the love of the neighborhood: so central you are just 10 minutes from the Duomo and from many restaurants and shops, but at the same time in a residential area that is quiet at day and night despite its vicinity to the viali or boulevard that surrounds the center.
+I met with Lea, Luca & Piero to visit the three bed and breakfasts to better understand their history and get a taste of the atmosphere found within and in this area of Florence's historical center.
+While the first B&B started in a family home, the decision to purchase other homes in the same area was guided by the love of the neighborhood: it is so central, you are just 10 minutes from the Duomo and from many restaurants and shops, but at the same time in a residential area that is quiet both day and night despite its vicinity to the viali or boulevards that surround the center.

 Following the tradition of a B&B with a Florentine twist, the residences welcome visitors into apartments within stately palaces, where you feel you enter into a home.
 The entry hall, living and dining areas, and the small number of rooms in each guarantee that you have a comfortable place in which to relax at the end of a full day of sightseeing away from any crowds.
 Soft background music, books and magazines on the tables and the friendly staff available to help with any of your needs offer the perfect setting for unwinding for a bit before you head back out to a local restaurant recommended by the B&B staff.